Choking During Sleep – Symptoms & Causes

 If you experience frequent choking in your sleep, you likely have Obstructive Sleep Apnoea.
 Sleep Apnoea is a sleep disorder characterised by brief interruptions in breathing during sleep.
 The most common type is Obstructive Sleep Apnoea (OSA), where the airway becomes partially or completely blocked, leading to pauses in breathing.
 When the airway is blocked, the oxygen levels in the blood can drop, causing you to wake up choking or gasping for air as the body responds to the lack of oxygen.

-Choking or gasping during sleep is often reported by a bed partner, and studies have shown that approximately 2.5 million individuals have undiagnosed OSA in the UK(1).
 It has been found that up to 13% of adult men and up to 6% of adult women have moderate or severe OSA (2).
-OSA is present in approximately 40% of obese individuals (BMI> 30.0 kg/m2) (3).
+Being overweight increases the risk of developing OSA, and it is present in approximately 40% of obese individuals (BMI> 30.0 kg/m2) (3).

-Risk factors for the condition include obesity, older age, being male, having a large neck circumference, a family history of Sleep Apnoea, and certain medical conditions like hypertension.
+Risk factors for the condition include older age, being male, having a large neck circumference, a family history of Sleep Apnoea, obesity, and certain medical conditions like hypertension.

 In addition to waking up choking, other common symptoms include: